nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **What you can expect to see**

 Tada!
-The schedule list has now been updated to show schedules assign to tutors whose names contain the word "Bernice".
+The schedule list has now been updated to show schedules assigned to tutors whose names contain the word "Bernice".

 ![find schedule tutor](images/find-schedules/find-s.png)